edumeet/edumeet-docker/README.md

 Do you want to set host configuration to domain name from .env file and docker hostname to mgmt in server/config.json (recommended)?
 [Y/n] y done

-Do you want to set managementUrl to https://edumeet.sth.sze.hu/mgmt from .env file in app/config.js (recommended)?
+Do you want to set managementUrl to https://yourdomain.com/mgmt from .env file in app/config.js (recommended)?
 [Y/n] y done

-Do you want to replace edumeet.example.com domain in management-server config files to edumeet.sth.sze.hu in mgmt/default.json (recommended)?[Y/n] y done
+Do you want to replace edumeet.example.com domain in management-server config files to yourdomain.com in mgmt/default.json (recommended)?[Y/n] y done

-Do you want to update Keycloak dev realm to your domain : edumeet.sth.sze.hu from .env file in kc/dev.json (recommended)?
-[Y/n] y done
+Do you want to update Keycloak dev realm to your domain : yourdomain.com from .env file in kc/dev.json (recommended)?

-Do you want to set up edumeet-management-client to https://edumeet.sth.sze.hu/cli from .env file in mgmt-client/config.js (recommended)?
 [Y/n] y done

 ```
 - Additional configuration documentation is located in [edumeet-client](https://github.com/edumeet/edumeet-client/) and [edumeet-room-server](https://github.com/edumeet/edumeet-room-server) repositories.